Flyleaf (band)

 Flyleaf is an American rock band formed in Belton, Texas, in 2002.
-The band has charted on mainstream rock, Christian pop, and Christian metal genres.
+The band has charted on mainstream rock, Christian pop, and Christian metal charts.
 They performed around the US in 2003 before releasing their eponymous debut album, Flyleaf, in 2005.
 The album went platinum after selling more than one million copies.
 Flyleaf released their second album, Memento Mori, in 2009, which debuted and peaked at No. 8 on the Billboard charts.

 Shortly before the release of their third album, New Horizons (2012), lead vocalist Lacey Sturm announced her departure.
 Kristen May subsequently became the new lead vocalist.
 May sang with the band until August 2016.
-After a period of inactivity for several years, Sturm returned to the band in November 2022.
+After several years of inactivity, the band announced in November 2022 that Sturm had rejoined.

 History

 Early years (2002–2004)

 Early on, Lacey Sturm performed with James Culpepper.
 Guitarists Jared Hartmann and Sameer Bhattacharya were later recruited.
 "Sameer and Jared are really experimental with melodies and pedals," said Sturm, "and we all had different influences that were all blending together with the same passionate and hopeful heart, and that brought out this beautiful feeling.
 It was magical."
 Bassist Pat Seals joined after leaving his previous band, The Grove.

 As Passerby, the band released three EPs and played over 100 shows in Texas alone over the span of two years under the booking and promotion company Runt Entertainment.
 In 2004, Passerby played a showcase for RCA Records in New York City in hopes of getting signed.
 RCA passed on the band, but the president of Octone Records was very interested.
 They waited for two days in their van at a truck stop for a phone call about an Octone showcase.
 They were signed after the showcase, and on January 7, 2004, Octone Records' website announced their arrival to the label.

 In March 2004, Passerby traveled to Seattle, Washington, to record an EP with producer Rick Parashar.
 Afterwards, they toured with Skillet, Breaking Benjamin, Staind, and 3 Doors Down to promote their self-titled EP.
-Due to legal reasons, they renamed themselves Flyleaf in June 2004.
+For legal reasons, they renamed themselves Flyleaf in June 2004.
 In October, the EP was released to stores (as Flyleaf), spawning their first official single and video for the EP version of "Breathe Today".